Using Disk2VHD for Hyper-V P2V (Physical to Virtual) Conversions34

 Microsoft’s System Center Virtual Machine Manager up through 2012 has a built-in utility to convert existing physical machines to Hyper-V virtual machines (P2V), but not every deployment is large enough to justify the cost of that product.
 For instance, you may only have one host and two or three machines to virtualize.
 In VMM 2012 R2, the P2V tool was removed entirely, leaving System Center customers in the lurch.
-In such cases, Sysinternal’s free “Disk2VHD” product for Hyper-V P2V conversions may be exactly what you need.
+In such cases, Sysinternal’s free “Disk2VHD” (Disk to VHD) tool for Hyper-V P2V conversions may be exactly what you need.

 Obtaining and Installing Disk2VHD for Hyper-V P2V